 About LDAA

-The Lyme Disease Association of Australia is a small yet powerful registered charity and Australia’s peak patient body.
-We are committed to achieving universal recognition and equitable treatment for Australian Lyme and associated disease patients.
+The Lyme Disease Association of Australia is a registered charity and Australia’s peak patient body for tick-borne diseases.
+We are committed to achieving recognition, equitable treatment and support for Australian tick-borne disease patients.

 Contact Us

-We’re here to help.
-Connecting with people who understand Lyme disease is important.
+We’re here to help!
+We support tick-borne disease patients and their loved ones.
+If you become ill, connecting with people who understand Lyme and other tick-borne diseases is important.
 Simply complete our contact form and one of our helpful LDAA volunteers will get back to you as soon as possible.

 Donate

 Every dollar is a precious gift!
-Your contribution will assist us to advance Lyme awareness and advocacy.
-It will support and possibly save the lives of very sick Australians.
+The LDAA relies on volunteer hours for administration, to support patients and advocate for change.
+Your contribution will assist us to advance Lyme awareness, research and advocacy across Australia.
 All donations over $2 are tax deductible.

-“It is beyond ridiculous that you’re getting bull’s eye type rashes in Australia and they’re ignoring it…
+“It is beyond ridiculous that you’re getting bull’s eye type rashes in Australia [after tick bites] and they’re ignoring it…

 I mean, that is medical abandonment.